Commercial kitchen

 Why Pest Control Matters for Restaurants

 Pest control is crucial in restaurants because pests spread disease.
-Mice and rats can spread leptospirosis and salmonellosis by contaminating food with their droppings, and cockroaches are vectors for gastroenteritis and dysentery, among other diseases.
-Flies can spread E. coli, salmonella, and Campylobacter, and all of these pests cross-contaminate food as they move from one food source to another.
+Mice and rats can spread leptospirosis and salmonellosis by contaminating food with their droppings, and cockroaches are vectors for gastroenteritis and dysentery, among other illnesses.
+Flies can spread E. coli, salmonella and Campylobacter, and all of these pests cross-contaminate food as they move from one source to another.

-Pests can also trigger allergies.
-For instance, cockroaches can trigger asthma attacks.
+Pests can also trigger allergies - cockroaches, for instance, can trigger asthma attacks.

-You don't want to make your customers sick.
-Besides, there's also the reputational damage that comes from a restaurant having pests.
-People have a visceral reaction to the idea of pests in their food, and a restaurant can lose its entire clientele almost overnight if word gets out that they have a mouse or cockroach problem.
+Then there's the reputational damage.
+People have a visceral reaction to the idea of pests in their food, and a restaurant can lose its entire clientele almost overnight if word gets out about a mouse or cockroach problem.

-Pests can also harm your business through stock loss.
-You'll need to throw out any food that has been contaminated by pests, which can quickly get expensive.
-Plus, treating effectively for some pests requires closing your restaurant, with the loss of revenue that comes from that.
+Pests harm your business through stock loss too.
+You'll need to throw out any food contaminated by pests, which quickly gets expensive - and treating some pests effectively means closing your restaurant, with the loss of revenue that brings.

-It gets even more expensive to hire professional pest control, but sometimes that is the only way to deal with the problem.
-On top of all that, you can get hit with fines or even legal action by health authorities if you don't address a problem.
+It gets more expensive still to hire professional pest control, though sometimes that's the only way to deal with a problem.
+On top of all that, you can be hit with fines or legal action by health authorities if you fail to act.

 Handling pests in restaurants is both an ethical obligation and a smart business decision.
-Plus, it's a requirement under UK law.
+It's also a requirement under UK law.

 UK Legal Requirements

-In the UK, several different pieces of legislation deal with a restaurant's obligation to keep their premises pest-free:
+Several pieces of legislation deal with a restaurant's obligation to keep premises pest-free:

 1. Food Safety Act 1990

-• Main UK law ensuring food is safe to eat.
+• The main UK law ensuring food is safe to eat.

-• Requires food businesses to not add/remove anything harmful.
+• Requires food businesses not to add or do anything that makes food harmful.

-• Must be accurately labelled and not misleading.
+• Food must be accurately labelled and not misleading.

 • Staff must be trained in food hygiene.